 are less likely to travel to U.S. or purchase American

 services due to U.S. war in Iraq and unilateral foreign policy.
 This

-of US brands may increase in 2005.
+of US brands will increase in 2006.
 Also record budget deficits makes

 further tax incentives for consumers unlikely.
 The enormous US twin

 trade and budget deficits make the US Dollar a potential time bomb: It

 is no longer as safe a haven given massive budget deficits and the War

 Positively, thanks to the weaker US dollar intermediate term, select US

 exporters will benefit.
 Additionally, more American firms will become